 How to cite this article:

 Vaibhav Rai, Lalit Mohan Tiwari.
 Diurnal variation on the performance of selected motor fitness components of volleyball Players.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 86-88.
+Int J Phys Educ Sports Health 2015;2(2):86-88.